-When you think of Strawberry Shortcake, do you think of cake or biscuits?
+When you think of strawberry shortcake, do you think of buttery sponge cakes or tender biscuits?

 Since I have such a sweet tooth, I always think of those little round sponge cakes you often see in the produce section, right by the strawberries.